Atreidae/Posh-Ribbon/README.md

 ## Key Features

+- Support for PowerShell 7 and 5.1
+- Support for selfsigned and truseted certificates (use of SkipCertCheck parameter for selfsigned certs)
 - Built-in cmdlets to query Sonus SBC for transformation tables, transformation entries, systems information, etc.
 - Built-in cmdlets to create transformation tables and transformation entries
 - Built-in cmdlets for running any command against the SBC.
 (Backup/Reboot)